Kometa-Team/Community-Configs/EvilTactician/README.md

 ## Included
 * config.yml
 * Anime.yml
-* Custom Artwork*
+* Custom Artwork¹
-* Photoshop Template*
+* Photoshop Template¹

-* Please note that these can only be found on my own repo due to their size: [Evil Tactician's Anime Collections](https://github.com/EvilTactician/Anime-Collections-PMM).
+¹ Please note that these can only be found on my own repo due to their size: [Evil Tactician's Anime Collections](https://github.com/EvilTactician/Anime-Collections-PMM).

 Preview: <br>
 ![Anime](Anime.png)